franciscoxavier04/pm-BIM/docs/getting-started/work-packages-introduction/README.md

 ## What is a work package?

-A work package in OpenProject can basically be everything you need to keep track off within your projects.
+A work package in OpenProject can basically be everything you need to keep track of within your projects.
 It can be e.g. a task, a feature, a bug, a risk, a milestone or a project phase.
 These different kinds of work packages are called **work package types**.

 ## Create a new work package

-To get started, create a new work package in your project, [open the project](../projects/#open-an-existing-project) with the project drop-down menu, navigate to the **module work packages** in the project menu.
+To get started, create a new work package in your project, [open the project](../projects/#open-an-existing-project) with the project drop-down menu, navigate to the **work packages module** in the project menu.

 Within the work packages module, click the + Create button to create a new work package.
 In the drop down menu, choose which type of work package you want to create, e.g. a task or a milestone.